endymion1818/deliciousreverie-2023/src/content/posts/waiting-for-an-element-with-intersection-observer.md

 ---
-title: "Waiting for an Element to appear in the DOM or shadow DOM with intersectionObserver"
+title: "Waiting for an Element to appear in the DOM or shadow DOM with an Intersection Observer"
 description: "An asynchronous solution which waits for elements to appear in the document.
 Covers both a normal Document and the Shadow DOM."
 tags:
   - javascript